TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/lesson.md

 1. **4 Steps to Solve Any CS Problem**
     * Remind students of the [4 Steps to Solve Any CS Problem]
 2. **Project Overview**
-    * Demo the Oregon Trail finished project.
+    * Demo the Oregon Trail (or Crosscountry Canada) finished project.
     * Give out the project spec and go over game rules.
 3. **Planning**
     * Have students draw out the game play.